Code-Institute-Submissions/theCupCakeFactory/README.md

 ## 1. The Cupcake Factory

 ### 1.1 About
-* A website dedicated to ckae baking and a fast effiecient delivey service for customers.
-The website feature an array of cakes we bake and an easy to use contact forms for anything else a customer may want to order.We offer an excellent delivery service within certain geographical ranges.
-The goal is to promote our small online business while encourtaging others to try baking for themselves.
+* A website dedicated to cake baking that includes a fast effiecient delivey service for customers.
+The website features an array of cakes we bake and an easy to use contact form for anything else a customer may want to order.We offer an excellent delivery service within certain geographical ranges.
+The goal is to promote our small online business while encouraging others to try baking for themselves.

 ### 1.2 The business goals of this website are:
 * To build a regular customer base.